<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 Blog content is a no-brainer type of social media content to share.
 We recommend to clients that they blog 2-3 times per week and mix outsourced content with original work.

-Today's Credit Unions provides amazing content options for CUs at an incredibly reasonable monthly subscription price, but there's lots of ways to find content from writers outside of your normal full time staff.
-Blogging is a great way to drive traffic to your Financial Institution's website where you can place other Calls-to-Action and try to move a new user to other revenue generating pages on your site.
+Today's Credit Unions provide amazing content options for CUs at an incredibly reasonable monthly subscription price.
+Still, there are lots of ways to find content from writers outside of your normal full-time staff.
+Blogging is a great way to drive traffic to your Financial Institution's website where you can place other Calls-to-Action and try to move a new user to other revenue-generating pages on your site.

 5. Funny Memes or Inspirational Images With Quotes